 How big do goldfish get?
 There have been reports of some growing as big as 5 pounds, which is massive for a goldfish!
 The average is much smaller than that, usually due to the tank or pond where they live.
 What’s truly fascinating is that, under the right conditions, a goldfish will keep growing until it gulps its last breath of air.

-As long as the water in your goldfish’s tank or pond is clean and the food they get is healthy, your goldfish will grow throughout its life.
+As long as the water in your goldfish’s tank or pond is clean and the food it gets is healthy, your goldfish will grow throughout its life.
 In other words, much of their growth depends on you, their owner, so be sure to treat your goldfish well.
 The better the conditions and food, the bigger and prettier your goldfish will grow!